philiporlando/dagster-and-r/README.md

 ![Dagster UI Materialized](./img/dagster-ui-materialized.PNG)

 6. **Inspect the Run**
-   Click the "Runs" tab and navigate to the latest run of the pipeline to view more details.
-This includes custom logs executed from within the external R code, environment variables, etc.
+   Click the "Runs" tab and navigate to the latest run of the pipeline to view more details,including custom logs and environment variables being passed from an external R session.

 ![Dagster UI Run](./img/dagster-ui-run-highlights.PNG)